rikenshah/rikenshah.github.io/_posts/articles/2016-12-2-nltk-cheatsheet-part-2.md

 ### Named Entity Recognition

 - One of the most major forms of chunking in natural language processing is called "Named Entity Recognition."
 The idea is to have the machine immediately be able to pull out "entities" like people, places, things, locations, monetary figures, and more.
-- There are two major options with NLTK's named entity recognition: either recognize all named entities, or recognize named entities as their respective type, like people, places, locations, etc.
+- There are two major options with NLTK's named entity recognition: either recognize all named entities or recognize named entities as their respective type, like people, places, locations, etc.

 ##### NE Type and Examples
 - ORGANIZATION - Georgia-Pacific Corp., WHO